Bob Ralston: Legal issues

 Ralston was arrested in 1984 for the molestation of a 13-year-old boy that he met in Times Square and brought to California.
 When police raided his home, pornographic slides were discovered of at least 13 other boys.
 Ralston eventually pled guilty to one felony count of committing a lewd act with a child under age 14.
 In a plea bargain with the District Attorney's Office, three other lewd conduct charges involving two other boys were dismissed.
 Los Angeles police detective Steve Hales stated outside the courtroom, "'In all my years working with sexually exploited children, that was the most inappropriate sentence on a pedophile I've ever seen."
 Ralston was sentenced to 5 years probation and no contact with children.

+Death

+Ralston died at his home in Los Angeles California, on July 2, 2025, his 87th birthday.